 You will need:

-+ RC equipment (linked in our airplane userguide)
+- RC equipment (links provided in our airplane user guide)

-Included Gcodes works 100% with Prusa i3 original printers (should also work with all i3 family printers and much more)
+Included Gcodes are 100% compatible with Prusa i3 original printers (it should work with most i3 family and compatible printers as well)

 If you have tried everything with no success, you can try one last solution:

 Change the bottom stock setting to the optimize start point setting.
-This will add some minor blobs to airfoil, but helps with oozing the filament out of the nozzle and so on… (Simplify3D picture)
+This option causes some minor blobs to airfoil but helps with oozing the filament out of the nozzle and so on… (Simplify3D picture)